buuug7/notes/css/grid.md

 #### grid-template

-A shorthand for setting `grid-template-rows`, `grid-template-columns`, and `grid-template-areas` in a single declaration. it’s recommended to use the grid property instead of grid-template.
+A shorthand for setting `grid-template-rows`, `grid-template-columns`, and `grid-template-areas` in a single declaration. it's recommended to use the grid property instead of grid-template.

 ```css
 .container {